 As an opportunistic businessman, Schindler was one of many who sought to profit from the German invasion of Poland in 1939.
 He gained ownership from a bankruptcy court of an idle enamelware factory in Krakow.
 With the help of his German-speaking Jewish accountant Itzhak Stern, Schindler obtained around 1,000 Jewish forced labourers to work there.

-As the Red Army drew nearer to Auschwitz concentration camp and the other easternmost concentration camps, the SS began evacuating the remaining prisoners westward.
-Tipped off to the factory closure, Schindler persuaded the SS officials to allow him to move his 1,200 Jewish workers to Brünnlitz (Brněnec), in the German-speaking Sudetenland, thus sparing them from certain death in the gas chambers.
-Mietek Pemper, Schindler’s employee, further aided his efforts by compiling and typing the list of 1,200 Jews – 1,000 of Schindler’s workers and 200 other inmates, or the famous Schindler’s list – who were sent to Brünnlitz in October 1944.
+As the Red Army approached Auschwitz and other eastern concentration camps, the SS began evacuating remaining prisoners westward.
+Forewarned about the factory’s closure, Schindler convinced SS officials to allow him to relocate his 1,200 Jewish workers to Brünnlitz (Brněnec) in the German-speaking Sudetenland, thereby saving them from certain death in gas chambers.
+Schindler’s employee, Mietek Pemper, played a crucial role by compiling and typing “Schindler’s List,” which included 1,200 names—1,000 of Schindler’s workers and 200 other inmates—sent to Brünnlitz in October 1944.